hey-mike/Notes/DevOps/vagrant.md

 # Custom boot docker on vagrant
 host-vagrant:
 1. Using ansible provision to install Docker onto Ubuntu
+2. Ensure Boot2Docker vm is also forward the same ports

 # Install docker on vm